-Genre(s): Women's Fiction
+Genre(s): Romance, Women's Fiction

 I received this book for free in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This post contains affiliate links you can use to purchase the book.
-If you purchase the book using that link, I will receive a small commission from the sale.
+If you buy the book using that link, I will receive a small commission from the sale.

 Reading this book contributed to these challenges: